nschlia/ffmpegfs/README.md

 *Notes*

 1. The first format must be a video codec, and the second must be an audio codec.
 For example, *--desttype=wav+mp4* is invalid, and instead it should be *--desttype=mp4+wav*.
-2. Smart transcoding currently simply determines the output format by taking the input format type into account, e.g., an MP3 would be recoded to AIFF, an MP4 to MOV even if the input MP4 does not contain a video stream.
+2. Smart transcoding currently determines the output format by taking the input format type into account, e.g., an MP3 would be recoded to AIFF, an MP4 to MOV even if the input MP4 does not contain a video stream.

 The input format should be scanned for streams and the output  selected appropriately: An MP4 with video should be transcoded to MOV,  an MP4 with audio only to AIFF.
-See [Issue #86](https://github.com/nschlia/ffmpegfs/issues/86).
+See [Issue #86] (https://github.com/nschlia/ffmpegfs/issues/86) for details.

 Transcode To Frame Images
 -------------------------

-To transcode a video to frame images, set the destination type to JPG, PNG or BMP.
+To transcode a video to frame images, set the destination type to JPG, PNG, or BMP.
 This will convert videos into virtual folders with one image for each frame.

 ```
 $ ls /storage/videos